pcbrendel/pcbrendel.github.io/Crash_course_in_R.md

 An R script that contains all the code below can be found [here](https://github.com/BillPetti/R-Crash-Course/blob/master/RCrashCourse.scripts.R)

+You can also download a pdf version of this course [here](https://raw.githubusercontent.com/BillPetti/R-Crash-Course/master/Crash_course_in_R.pdf).

 # What is R?

 R is an object-oriented programming language focused on manipulating and analyzing data.
 Everything in R is an object: e.g. datasets, functions, models, plots, etc.